Working Through the Issues

 - We evaluated her proprioception at the recommendation of an equine dentist and found that she had a poor sense of stability when blindfolded.
 He found her molars to be in poor occlusion and felt this might be the cause of her poor proprioception (not knowing where she was placing her feet) leading to the hind feet periodically hitting the front tendons when she was shown.
 Ultimately it may have been a contributor but was not the primary issue.

 - She had a lot of scar tissue in the left front leg where the original impact to her tendon had been.
-She had received stem cell and subsequent plasma rich platelet (PRP) therapy at the injury site.
+She had received stem cell and subsequent plasma-rich platelet (PRP) therapy at the injury site.
 There was an area that was continually vulnerable to swelling and heat.
 She would periodically go unsound just as we were attempting to get her ready to show again.
 During this time she was getting Surpass applied to the leg before work to reduce swelling and getting iced daily after her training sessions.
 The result of the Surpass, other than taking down inflammation, was that the daily rubbing really brought down the scar tissue in the leg to where it began to look normal.
 This period of trying to bring her back lasted about a year and I was ready to give up on her.

 - Tried a different vet, Dr. Ross Rich of Cave Creek Equine Surgical and Diagnostic Center, who is known to be an excellent diagnostician.
-He watched her travel, performed nerve blocking to isolate the location of lameness, and also did a slow motion video at my request so I could share it with my students.
+He watched her travel, performed nerve blocking to isolate the location of lameness, and also did a slow-motion video at my request so I could share it with my students.
 The results of his evaluation and treatment are attached for you to read.
-The slow motion video below.
+The slow-motion video is below.
 When you watch the video, it’s hard to see the issue if you don’t know what to look for, but pay particular attention to how she places her hind feet, especially when she makes a turn.
 The right hind foot tends to float around before she places it down.

 Dr. Rich was suspicious that there could be pressure on the cervical nerves in the lower neck and also the spinal column in this area.
 He did x-rays to confirm that she did in fact have a reduced foramen opening at several of the lower cervical vertebrae.
 He also felt it was very likely that the joint capsules of these vertebrae had excess fluid build-up and were likely putting additional pressure on the nerves.

-Dr. Rich did an ultrasound guided injection of the joint capsules of the lower cervical vertebra and lumbar vertebra (see report).
-Within 24 hours all the swelling was gone from her left front leg and to date she’s not taken an unsound step.
+Dr. Rich did an ultrasound-guided injection of the joint capsules of the lower cervical vertebra and lumbar vertebra (see report).
+Within 24 hours all the swelling was gone from her left front leg and to date, she’s not taken an unsound step.
 It turns out the primary issues were:

 - Lilly had arthritis in the lower cervical vertebrae which caused a reduction in the size of the foramen where the nerves leave the spinal column to supply the front legs.

-- The same arthritis had likely created a reduction in the internal space of the cervical vertebra where the spinal column passes through.
-Rich has explained that the nerves feeding the hind legs travel along the outside of the spinal cord and that if there is restriction of the spinal cord it will compress these nerves and impact the movement of the hind legs.
+- Same arthritis had likely created a reduction in the internal space of the cervical vertebra where the spinal column passes through.
+Rich has explained that the nerves feeding the hind legs travel along the outside of the spinal cord and that if there is a restriction of the spinal cord it will compress these nerves and impact the movement of the hind legs.
 This would be similar to a horse being a wobbler.

 - Lilly has moderate arthritic changes in the lumbar vertebra which affect the way she uses her back.